Hasaber8/Hasaber8.github.io/content/posts/git-basics.md

 ![Screenshot 2020-05-29 at 02 30 56](https://user-images.githubusercontent.com/43720061/83193346-77f39b80-a154-11ea-94a2-05bc064a61b0.png)

 ### Important Note:-
-There are alot of command we haven't touched in this guide, but we will be doing that in fute in-depth guides!
+There are alot of command we haven't touched in this guide, but we will be doing that in future in-depth guides!

 Thank you note:-
 1. https://www.javatpoint.com/git for their excellent in-depth notes on git.